openhab/openhab-docs/10_users_manual/20_installing_openhab/00_installing_openhab_introduction/installing_openhab_introduction.md

 # About this part

-This parts covers the different steps needed to have a working install of OpenHab 2.
+This parts covers the different steps needed to have a working install of openHAB 2.

-This is done thru 3 steps :
+This is done thru 3 steps:

 * checking Java version

-* installing OpenHab 2 itself
+* installing openHAB 2 itself

 * using the logs.